-We, the undersigned residents of Washington State, call on the Department of Natural Resources (DNR) to enact a temporary moratorium on logging of legacy forests in the Chehalis River watershed, while the agency works to explore alternatives to logging them.
+We, the undersigned residents of Washington State, call on the Department of Natural Resources (DNR) to enact a temporary moratorium on logging of legacy forests in Capitol State Forest, while the agency works to explore other management alternatives.

-Legacy forests are a rare and rapidly disappearing fraction of forest lands managed by DNR in the Chehalis River watershed.
-These old legacy forests naturally regenerated after they were selectively logged in the early 1900's, and represent the oldest and most biologically diverse forests in the watershed.
+Legacy forests are a rare and rapidly disappearing fraction of forest lands managed by DNR in Capitol State Forest.
+These old legacy forests naturally regenerated after they were selectively logged in the early 1900's, and represent the oldest, most carbon dense, and most biologically diverse forests in the watershed.
 They are an important part of our natural heritage, and may function as ecological "lifeboats" for sensitive plant and wildlife species, and hundreds of lesser-known species of insects, lichens, bryophytes, mushrooms, and other fungi.

-The vast majority of the forests in the Chehalis River watershed are managed as tree plantations, and composed mostly of even-aged stands of Douglas fir.
+The vast majority of the forests in Capitol State Forest are managed as tree plantations, and composed mostly of even-aged stands of Douglas fir.
 It is therefore important to protect the few legacy forests that remain.
 Walk through these forests, and you will find they contain multiple canopy layers, composed of a wide variety of trees of different sizes.
 Gaps in the overstory canopy allow sunlight to reach the forest floor, creating a complex mosaic of different plant communities composed of a diverse array of small trees, shrubs and wildflowers.
 Standing dead trees and logs provide critical nesting habitat for small mammals, and countless other forms of life.